-- promote dialogue and raise awareness of the needs of children exposed to domestic violence and co-occurring child maltreatment
+- promote dialogue and raise awareness of the needs of children exposed to domestic violence and teen dating violence;

-- increase the skills of domestic violence service providers and allied professionals to serve children and youth in a trauma-informed and culturally competent manner influence policy by generating recommendations, supporting research
+- increase the skills of domestic violence service providers and allied professionals to serve children and youth in a trauma-informed and culturally competent manner; and

-- Coordinating access to a nationwide criminal background check service provided to domestic violence programs for staff, volunteers or vendors who interface with children
+- Coordinating access to nationwide criminal background check services to domestic violence agencies in order to uphold safe environments for children and their caregivers;

-- Linking with domestic violence and child maltreatment policy groups such as the North Carolina Child Fatality Task Force, Project Broadcast, and NC Child Advocacy Network to enact programs, policies, and laws instrumental to the needs of children and youth affected by domestic violence and/or child maltreatment.
+- Linking with domestic violence and child maltreatment policy groups such as the North Carolina Child Fatality Task Force to enact programs, policies, and laws instrumental to the needs of children and youth affected by domestic violence; and

 We have gathered baseline data to assess the status of North Carolina’s services for those with childhood exposure to domestic violence.
 The following reports summarize findings of the data collected.

 - Summative Report of Domestic Violence Service Providers (DVSPs) Focus Groups – 2012

 - Summative Report of Survivors of DV and Childhood DV Exposure - 2012

 - Findings of the Environmental Scan Report - 2013

 To accomplish the goals of the CASE Project, NCCADV has partnered with many other agencies and organizations over the years, including: